-A NYC native that's a self-taught writer with various interests.
+A NYC native and self-taught writer with various interests.
 A poet, musician, bike-rider, coffee fanatic, and language lover.
 I enjoy bird-watching, making music, card games and the performance stage.
 I plan to become a professional writer.

 When Leaves Wither...